rmt-08-helsinki-fox/fancy-todo/server/readme.md

 ### PUT /todos/:id

-> To Get spesific Todos in database
+> To update all data in todos

 _Request Header_